 This post may contain affiliate links.
 Read my disclosure policy.

 Layers of fluffy homemade pastry, creamy cheesecake, and lots of sweet cinnamon sugar and honey make these Gluten-Free Sopapilla Cheesecake bars hard to resist.
-They’re great to slice up and serve at parties or for times when you want cheesecake but with a twist.
-Plus, they’re entirely gluten-free!
+They’re great to slice up and serve at parties or for times when you want cheesecake but with a twist!

 Traditional sopapilla pastries are little pillowy pockets of air-filled, deep-fried dough.
-They can be made in a savory or sweet preparation, but you’ll most often see them on menus as a dessert offering drizzled with honey.
+They can be made in either a savory or sweet manner, but you’ll most often see them on menus as a dessert offering drizzled with honey.

 What You’ll Need